Terms and Conditions for Domain Name Licence

 4. DOMAIN NAME LICENCE

-4.1 Your Domain Name Licence will be effective for a two year period, once:
+4.1 Your Domain Name Licence will be effective for a one to five year period, once:

 your application is accepted and approved by us and by the Registry Operator, and you have paid the applicable fees